I couldn't help but make a quick unpacking video.

 This micro-sized unattended recording solution, is already being used successfully in the field - To record singing insects, amphibians, mammals, and birds.
 It has many customizable features (especially for such a small device).

-So, although I'm still testing and writing about The LunaBat DFR-1 (Part 2 of 2), I simply couldn't resist some preliminary tests with The SM Micro.
+I simply couldn't resist some preliminary tests with The SM Micro.
 I've also taken the time to review many of the recordings, made here in the suburbs...And straight away, I can tell this unit has a lot of potential!

 I've just recently started to hear singing insects in the evenings.
 The local population of mammals are pretty much always present.
 And my local toad and frog population should be making their debut any night now!